 Food and Bavarian beer

 You certainly won’t go hungry in Bavaria as there are thousands of restaurants, many offering international cuisine.
 Munich’s people particularly are renowned for Gemutlichkeit.
 That is the feeling of warm and easy friendship.
-They enjoy gathering in great informal crowds in summer beer gardens, Oktoberfest brewer’s tents, or in beer halls, like the famous Bavarian beer Hofbräuhaus.
+They enjoy gathering in great informal crowds in summer beer gardens, Oktoberfest brewer’s tents, or in beer halls, like the famous Bavaria beer Hofbräuhaus.
+But don’t forget to try the famous Bavaria alcohol free beer.
 Regional food includes hearty fare such as pork roast and Tafelspitz (boiled beef).
 Spätzle noodles, bread dumplings, and potato dumplings are favorite side dishes.
 Munich is famed for its white sausage, Nuremberg and Regensburg for grilled sausage.
 If you like fish, try renke from Lake Starnberg.

 Bavaria’s picturesque Alpine huts

-Why not leave the city and the daily routine behind and head for Bavaria’s spectacular mountains.
-Take some time for the really important things in life: your family, your friends and yourself!.
-Breathe in that healthy air and enjoy nature’s beauty in its purest form.
-But don’t forget to enjoy a hearty meal at one of Bavaria’s famous Alpine huts along the way – and recharge those batteries.
+Leaving the city and the daily routine behind and heading to Bavaria’s spectacular mountains is a great way to take some time out for you and the family.
+Enjoy the healthy air and nature’s beauty in its purest form.
+But don’t forget to enjoy a hearty meal at one of Bavaria’s famous Alpine huts along the way.
+Bavaria holidays are something that you won’t forget in a hurry.